 The house was built in 1884 by prominent builder William H. Fraser, builder of the Charlottetown City Hall, in a combination of the Romanseque Revival/Second Empire Mansard style of France.
 The single fronted 3 story style has a mansard roof with protruding third floor windows.
 Prominent bay windows grace the front rooms on the first and second floor.

-Originally built as a single family home, title was held in trust for a married lady - Mrs. Mary Jane Moore.
-At that time, 1884, if the property had been in her name it would, by default, have become the property of her husband.
-Just around the corner on Rochford Street another house was already built on part of the same large lot (Lot 19 - 3rd 100) to an initially similar design and we assume the first owners of our house told their builder they would like one "just like that one please".
-Another branch of the same family built the house next door (No. 15 on the corner) just one year later - though in a totally different style.
-The family left the corner house in the early 1900's and moved out to the wild west (Alberta) where they still live.
-Their grandchildren - now in their 80's - stayed with us a few years ago and were thrilled to be able to stay in one family house and even get to look around the other one.
+Originally built as a single family home, title was held in trust for a married lady - Mrs Mary Jane Moore.
+In 1884, if the property had been in her name it would be by default have become the property of her husband.
+Just around the corner on Rochford Street another house was already built on the same large lot (Lot 19 - 3rd.
+100) to an initially similar design and we assume the original first owners of our house told the builders they would like one 'just like that one please'.
+Another branch of the same family built the house next door (#15 - on the corner) just one year later - though in a totally different style.
+The family left the corner house in the early 1900's and moved west, out to Alberta, where they still live.

 For more information on the Charlotte's Rose Inn and other heritage houses and sites on the island go to www.peimuseum.com.